NekoOkto/mascon-translator/README.md

 # Mascon Lever Input Translator

-An easy-to-use Windows console application that translates lever and button inputs from a mascon (train controller) or joystick into keyboard and mouse events, enabling use with PC games and emulators.
+An easy-to-use Windows console application that translates lever and button inputs from a mascon-style (train controller) or joystick into keyboard and mouse events, enabling use with PC games and emulators.

+## Notes
+ - I am not a developer, so the code for this is an absolute mess.
+While I did put in many, many hours refining this code and getting it to run and function properly, AI was used heavily in this process.
+ - I am also not an avid github user, so I apologize for any issues with how this was uploaded or how it is maintained.
+ - The default controls are set for the **Sanying OHC-PC01A**.
+Support is added for other controllers, but no other controllers have been tested.
-This is based on a python script created by andrewe1 in the Densha De GO!!
+ - This is based on a python script created by andrewe1 in the Densha De GO!!
 Unofficial discord.

 ## Features